vertica/spark-connector/CONTRIBUTING.md

 Running this will run all unit tests and build the JAR to `target/scala-2.12/spark-vertica-connector-assembly-<VERSION>.jar`.

-**Note:** Make sure that you are building the JAR on your local machine; building it inside our docker environment will be extremely slow due to shared volumes being slow.
+**Note:** Make sure that you are building the JAR on your local machine; building it inside our docker environment will be extremely slow due to Docker shared volumes being slow.

 ### Step 4: Setup an environment

-The easiest way to setup an environment is to spin up the Docker containers that includes single-node clusters of both Vertica and HDFS following [this guide](examples/README.md).
+The easiest way to setup an environment is to spin up the Docker containers that includes single-node clusters of both Vertica and HDFS, among other services, following [this guide](docker/README.md).

-Alternatively, you may download the requirements below:
+Alternatively, you may download and install the requirements below:

 #### Vertica